ZigRadio Reference Manual

 ApplicationSource

-Provides an interface for applications to push samples into the flowgraph.
+Source a signal from a host application.
+Provides a thread-safe interface for applications to push samples into the flowgraph.

 radio.blocks.ApplicationSource(comptime T: type).init(rate: f64)